L7 (band): Independent output and initial disbandment (1997–2001)

 Record sales continued to wane during the late 1990s, and the band grew increasingly low on funds.
 However, the band's live performances consistently garnered praise, including a September 1999 review by rock critic Greg Kot in the Chicago Tribune that stated "Gardner and Sparks favor low-end guitar chug, a sound that suggests the idling engine of a Harley-Davidson more than the high-end squeal of most lead guitarists.
 They intersect with bassist Janis Tanaka to create a thick, sludgy bottom that rumbles the floorboards and shoots right through the sternums of innocent passersby.
 Their secret weapon remains drummer Dee Plakas."
+In 2000, the band raffled a one-night stand with Demetra Plakas at a London gig.
+The winner got to spend the night on the tour bus.
+Rolling Stone reported that Plakas and her bandmates decided "We're not being hypocritical about rock & roll anymore.
+Rock & roll is prostitution."

 By 2001, L7 was no longer touring.
 The band listed the following statement on their website: "L7 is on an indefinite hiatus.
 We know that's vague, but that's just the way it is.
 The future of the band is a bit up in the air at the moment."
 L7 appeared to be defunct for all practical purposes.
 From 2007 to 2012, Sparks pursued another project, along with Plakas on drums, in their band Donita Sparks and The Stellar Moments.
 Finch formed several projects including OtherStarPeople and her punk rock group The Shocker.
 Tanaka played bass for Pink and Greenwood played with Bif Naked and later, the reformed Belly.

 In 2012, Sparks started a Facebook page for the band, posting videos and archival images of L7, where their fan base quickly began to regroup.